extension-js/extension.js/programs/develop/plugin-compatibility/README.md

 This plugin bundles two features that make an extension project portable across browsers:

 - Browser‑specific manifest fields are normalized so you can author once and target Chrome/Edge/Firefox/Safari via namespaced keys.
 - Optionally provides the `browser` global using `webextension-polyfill` for Chromium‑based browsers when `polyfill: true`.
+Firefox and Safari already ship a native promise-based `browser` namespace, so the polyfill is never injected for those families.

 ### Feature overview